gspandy/admin-layout/README.md

 - [x] Menu can support as much as level you want
 - [x] There will be a smaller version menu when collapse the sidebar
 - [ ] Add travis test
-- [ ] Chinese documentation
+- [x] Chinese documentation
-- [ ] Refactor the js code into a more module form
+- [x] Refactor the js code into a more module form
+- [x] Slim sidebar should just have the icon in the middle, no text label
+- [ ] Add a header in hover submenu to indicate which top menu the submenu belongs to